 -

-: Defines the join betweenCUSTOMERS.CUSTID
+JFLD: Defines the join betweenCUSTOMERS.CUSTIDandORDERS.CUSTID -

-: Filters for customers in Paris -
+QRYSLT: Filters for customers in Paris -

-: Sorts by customer name -
+KEYFLD: Sorts by customer name -

-: Passes the desired fields
+MAPFLD: Passes the desired fields

-โ ๏ธ You must define a join logical file format (CUSTORDJOIN
+โ ๏ธ You must define a join logical file format (CUSTORDJOIN) or use MAPFLD to define a custom format for fields.

 ๐ป 3.
 RPGLE Program PROCUSTORD